kpatino/dotfiles/README.md

 ## info

-using github as a backup for my linux dotfiles and system configuration
+my linux dotfiles and system configuration
 software used in dotfiles are listed below under dependencies

 ## preview